14 May 15 DIRTY SECRETS ROOFING COMPANIES DON’T WANT YOU TO KNOW

 A good roofing contractor will not mind a customer who asks questions because they will have nothing to hide.
 Check your material list against the warranty requirements and make sure nothing is missing.

-9. THEY ARE RIPPING OFF YOUR INSURANCE COMPANY
+(9) * THEY ARE RIPPING OFF YOUR INSURANCE COMPANY

 There are many ways shady roofers try to rip-off homeowners and insurance companies.

-When a homeowner believes they have received damage to their home or business as a result of wind, hail or other storm related forces, the first step is usually to call their insurance company and file a claim.
+When a homeowner believes they have received damage to their home or business as a result of wind, hail or other storm related forces, the first step is usually to call their insurance company to file a claim.